 A minimalist and elegant representation of commitment, the classic two-tone wedding band leans towards the traditional band that is without any design on the surface.
 It can be made with a metal flat topped or dome topped to give it the timeless touch.

 Designer Two-Tone Wedding Ring

 For the couples who are open to unique designs, the band surface can act like a canvas for the jewelers to create interesting motifs on it.
-The Celtic wedding rings for example illustrates a dynamic creativity that reaches up towards the heavens and then down to earth.
+The Celtic wedding rings for example illustrates dynamic creativity that signifies reaching up towards the heavens and then down to earth.

 Best Metal for a Two-Tone Wedding Ring